fabri1983/signaling_server/README.md

 [![Code Climate](https://codeclimate.com/github/fabri1983/signaling_server/badges/gpa.svg)](https://codeclimate.com/github/fabri1983/signaling_server)

-This project uses [NextRTC Signaling Server](https://github.com/mslosarz/nextrtc-signaling-server) project.
+This project uses [NextRTC Signaling Server](https://github.com/mslosarz/nextrtc-signaling-server) project (which is no longer maintained).
-I added custom signals to provide a complete video call solution between two clients.
+I added custom signals, room max participants limit, and other constraints, to provide a complete video call solution between two+ clients.
-It has a distributed event bus so the signaling server can be deployed in a cluster with auto discovery.
+It is cluster aware by using a distributed event bus backed by *Hazelcast* with auto discovery.

 - Runs on **Java 12**.
 If you want to use Java 8 then you need to: